jmh2012/Bash-Scripts/README.md

 *aide.sh* - Simple cronjob to run AIDE file integrity checks and email the results.
 Run weekly.

 *check_ip.sh* - A cronjob for running a server on home internet without a static IP, it will send an email if the external IP changes.
-Run every 30 minutes..
+Run every 30 minutes.

 *get_ips.sh* - Run with a log file as an argument and get a sorted list of unique IPv4 addresses from it, used to check access logs, etc.